Winter trip shape

 Breckenridge Ski Trip

 The better Breckenridge winter trip is not just "book a condo and wing it."
-It is the right base, one or two real mountain days, and enough Main Street logic that the trip still feels fun when the boots come off.
+It is the right place to stay, one or two real mountain days, and enough Main Street logic that the trip still feels fun when the boots come off.

 Arrival day